manish-garodia/manish-garodia/projects/dba-essentials-test/manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 **What are PDBs?**

 An Oracle Database can contain a portable collection of schemas, schema objects, and non-schema objects that appear to an Oracle Net client as a separate database.
 This self-contained collection is a *PDB*.
-A CDB can include zero or more PDBs.
+A CDB can include many or no PDBs.

 Watch this video to learn about the core concepts of a multitenant CDB.